 When it comes down to it, the Icelandic nation is creative and funky, serving as an inspiration to musicians, film‑makers and artists from all over the world.

-Whether it is due to all the magnificent shooting locations in the Icelandic nature, the array of internationally acclaimed music festivals, or the string of talented locals, thousands of creatives flock here on a yearly basis to get a piece of the action.
+Whether it is due to all the magnificent shooting locations in the Icelandic nature, the array of acclaimed music festivals, or the string of talented locals, thousands of creatives flock here each year to get a piece of the action.

-As a country that is both widely unspoilt, and yet boasting the world's highest comfort of living, there might be no better place to feel both isolated and embraced.
-The capital city of Reykjavík provides the modern culture, while the rural villages and uninhabited central Highlands offer an escape from it all.
+As a country that is both widely unspoilt, and yet boasting a high comfort of living, there might be no better place to feel both isolated and embraced.
+The capital city of Reykjavik provides the modern culture, while the rural villages and uninhabited central Highlands offer an escape from it all.

-Immerse yourself with the local music scene at Iceland Airwaves or Secret Solstice and enjoy the artistic culture at the Reykjavík Fringe Festival or LungA Art Festival.
+Immerse yourself in the local music scene at Iceland Airwaves, and enjoy the artistic culture at the Reykjavík Fringe Festival.
+Up in East Iceland, the creative spirit lives on around Seydisfjordur, home to the LungA School and the legacy of the beloved LungA Art Festival.

 Icelanders, in general, embrace the fact that their country is so sought after as a destination, be it for art, education or travel.
 The only thing left for you to do is to join the party and judge for yourself.